KahaanS/TeamRank/README.md

 # TeamRank
-A project I did for my Intro to Computer Programming class.
+A project I did for my Intro to Computer Programming class along with Rudransh Mukherjee.
 We used google's PageRank algorithm to rank Premier League teams from 1993-2018.

 The files are as follows:
 - EPL_Set.csv: The data set of matches we used